 I should mention that many, many older individuals do DNA tests and they go through without any issues.
 My grandmother and her brother, both in their 80’s, were able to send in their DNA kits and get their results just fine.

 With that said, I learned first-hand about why tests can sometimes fail when the elderly send in their samples.
-My grandfather’s brother, the last surviving child in his family, generously agreed to test for me.
+My grandfather’s brother, the last surviving child in his family, generously agreed to take a DNA test to help me with family history research a few years ago.

-To make matters more complicated, it would take me about 20 hours to drive to where he lives.
-I’m very interested in DNA testing, but that’s a long way to drive!
+To make matters more complicated, it would have taken me about 20 hours to drive to where he lives.
+I was very interested in DNA testing, but that’s a long way to drive!

 Plus, I didn’t want to have him spend any more effort on this project than necessary, and I already felt bad that he had done the test twice with no results.